Naadiyaar/naadiyaar_blog/content/posts/doubly-linked-list-java.md

 ## Intro
 In times of using *arrays*, where inserting or deleting elements in the middle often requires shifting subsequent elements, when lists grow in size this tasks exponentially become expensive.
 And traversing over these huge lists make CPUs scream, [top](https://www.man7.org/linux/man-pages/man1/top.1.html) proves.

 But no worries, it's also possible to traverse from end of the list to the very first node, thus accessing nodes placed in end parts of the list becomes much cheaper.
-For this we should remember the path to the previous node and all the way back home; In more technical terms we need to create a **doubly linked list** and we'll see how, implemented in **Java**.
+For this we should remember the path to the previous node and all the way back home; In more technical terms we need to create a **doubly linked list**, and we'll see how it's implemented in **Java**.

 ## Linked list
-In general a linked list is dynamic a arrangement which all of its elements/nodes has a reference to the next element.
+In general a linked list is dynamic an arrangement which all of its elements/nodes has a reference to the next element.
 This way every element is accessible through the previous element which has a pointer attached to next one and this way each element can be stored at any block of heap memory and allocating a specific block of storage isn't necessary anymore.
 ### Being upon such structure, has some benefits:
 - **Dynamic data structure:** there is no need to give a linked list an initialized size because it can shrink and grow during run time freely.